clemsos/writings/_quora/2015-08-01-What-is-the-easiest-way-to-learn-Chinese-language-skills-with-the-least-effort.md

 language: en
 title: |
-    What is the easiest way to learn Chinese language skills with the least effort? - Quora
+    What is the easiest way to learn Chinese language skills with the least effort?
 ---

 Go to China, especially into the Central regions and seek for friends